Seven lakes - Haftkul

 Seven Lakes Tours

-Travel to 7 lakes
+Travel to 7 lakes (Haft Kul)

-You can get to the lake from Penjikent town, 40 kilometers away and from Samarkand, Uzbekistan (100 km & about 2,5hrs) or Dushanbe (260km & 5hrs).
+You can get to the lake from Panjakent town, 40 kilometers away and from Samarkand, Uzbekistan (100 km & about 2,5hrs) or Dushanbe (260km & 5hrs).
 While the lakes all lie along a 14 kilometer span, if you plan to stop at each lake (highly recommended) plan to spend a minimum of 3 hours on this drive, and 5-6 hours if you wish to take your time and make the most of the fact that you’ve likely traveled a rather long distance to reach this place.
 Hiking is also an option.
 The route is easy but can take a day per direction.
 The difference in altitude between the first and seventh lake is about 692m.

 Travel to seven lakes next to villages washing carpets